-If you're a golf enthusiast, you've probably been watching the PGA Tour and eyeing the lush landscapes – wishing you could play on similar courses.
+If you're a golf enthusiast, you've probably seen the PGA Tour and eyed the lush landscapes – wishing you could play on similar courses.
 We've got you covered.
 Our SaveOnEnergy.com® analysts looked at golf courses around the country to find some of the best spots to putt.

 To make the cut, the course needed to be GEO Certified® – an award given to courses by the Golf Environment Organization that meet certain standards in the areas of nature, energy, supply chain and pollution control.
 Next, every golf course we chose to feature is in a town that has a high recorded number of sunshine days each year and a good overall air quality rating from the Environmental Protection Agency (EPA), making it a great place to visit.
 Ready to take your game to a new fairway?
 Check out the list we compiled below.

 Ben Brown's Golf Course at the Ranch at Laguna Beach

 A course located in Southern California is the

 first on our list: Ben Brown's Golf Course at the Ranch at Laguna Beach.
 Not only is it a gorgeous golf course, it's also a friend to the environment.
 Ben Brown's works with two organizations – the California Coastal Commission and the Laguna Canyon Foundation (LGF).
 Partnering with the first, the golf course monitors the chemical, biological and visual quality of its nearby water weekly.
 With help from the LGF, it stays on top of the air quality in the surrounding environment.
 Plus, the course is conscious of toxic runoff when it comes to spraying its greenways for pest control.
 Ben Brown's Club holds itself to high standards when it comes to preventing surface runoff, using swales and bio-filters to slow and treat this occurrence.